-- (1) The importation or release or development of any organism specified in Schedule 2 is prohibited. - (2) The Governor-General may, by Order in Council made on the recommendation of the Minister, amend Schedule 2 to- - (a) add a new organism that the Authority has, under subsection (3), recommended to the Minister be included in the schedule: - (b) add a new organism, or group or groups of new organisms, that have adverse effects on the health and safety of people or the environment:
+- (1) The importation or release or development of any organism specified in Schedule 2 is prohibited. - (2) The Governor-General may, by Order in Council made on the recommendation of the Minister, amend Schedule 2 to- - (a) add a new organism that the Authority has, under subsection (3), recommended to the Minister be included in the schedule: - (b) add a new organism, or group or groups of new organisms, that have adverse effects on the health and safety of people or the environment: - (c) remove an organism or group of organisms, but only if the organism was inserted by Order in Council. - (2A) Subsection (2) applies subject to section 141. - (2B) An organism in Schedule 2 that is prescribed as not a new organism in regulations made under section 140(1)(ba) is to be treated as if it had been removed from that schedule. - (3) The Authority may, after declining any application made under this Act in relation to an organism, recommend to the Minister that an Order in Council be made to include the organism in Schedule 2, where the Authority is satisfied that- - (a) the organism is likely to have any of the effects described in section 36; and - (b) any likely adverse effects which may occur should the organism escape from containment would outweigh any likely beneficial effects of allowing the organism to be imported into containment.

-- (c) remove an organism or group of organisms, but only if the organism was inserted by Order in Council. - (2A) Subsection (2) applies subject to section 141. - (2B) An organism in Schedule 2 that is prescribed as not a new organism in regulations made under section 140(1)(ba) is to be treated as if it had been removed from that schedule - (3) The Authority may, after declining any application made under this Act in relation to an organism, recommend to the Minister that an Order in Council be made to include the organism in Schedule 2, where the Authority is satisfied that- - (a) the organism is likely to have any of the effects described in section 36; and - (b) any likely adverse effects which may occur should the organism escape from containment would outweigh any likely beneficial effects of allowing the organism to be imported into containment. - (4) The Authority, when making a recommendation under subsection (3), may advise the Minister that a group of organisms should be included in Schedule 2 if it is difficult for persons to distinguish between high-risk and low-risk members of that group. - (5) An Order in Council made under this section is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+- (4) The Authority, when making a recommendation under subsection (3), may advise the Minister that a group of organisms should be included in Schedule 2 if it is difficult for persons to distinguish between high-risk and low-risk members of that group. - (5) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).